-Final Submission: The final spreadsheet with the list of students' SSIDs who meet the below criteria and their affiliated Withdrawal/Year-End Status code must be submitted by August 28, 2020
+Final Submission: The final spreadsheet with the list of students' SSIDs who meet the below criteria and their affiliated Withdrawal/Year-End Status code must be submitted by July 30, 2021.

-Schools that have less than 10 students (0-9) meeting the below criteria MUST submit "N/A" for their school by the initial submission deadline of February 28, 2020.
-This form can be found here: http://www.azed.gov/accountability-research/fy20initalon-track/.
+Schools that have less than 10 students (0-9) meeting the below criteria MUST submit "N/A" for their school by the final submission deadline of July 30, 2021.